BANGAUTOGLASS

 Whether your insurance covers ADAS recalibration alongside the windshield replacement depends on your specific policy and carrier.
 Many comprehensive policies do cover calibration as part of the total glass replacement claim, particularly as ADAS-equipped vehicles have become common enough that insurers recognize calibration as a required part of the repair.
 However, not every policy automatically includes it, and not every adjuster flags it without being asked.

 If you haven't already started a claim, Bang AutoGlass can help you understand the claim process and what to document.
-We can assist you in navigating the steps, though the claim itself is filed by you with your insurer.
+We can assist you in navigating the steps.
 When reviewing coverage, it's worth asking your carrier directly whether recalibration is included as part of the windshield claim — the answer can affect how the work is authorized and paid for.

 1. Document the damage thoroughly — photos of the crack or chip, including its location relative to the camera zone behind the mirror, help establish the claim clearly.